KPMG: Recent history

-In November 2021, KPMG UK was reported as having revised its partnership process to introduce five levels of partnership which required partners to inject capital at levels starting at £150,000 and going up to £500,000.
+In November 2021, KPMG UK revised its partnership structure to introduce five tiers of partnership, with required capital contributions ranging from £150,000 to £500,000.
 This, along with the £115 million proceeds from the sale of its pensions business earlier in 2021, which it seems was not distributed to the partners, was intended to prepare the balance sheet for a potential large fine (up to £1 billion) arising out of the Carillion lawsuit.

 In April 2022, it was announced that KPMG will acquire 50% of the UK-based venture capital advisory specialist Acceleris subject to approval from the Financial Conduct Authority.
 In August 2022, KPMG announced plans to downsize its office footprint in New York City in 2025, when it moves its offices in the city from Midtown Manhattan to Two Manhattan West in Hudson Yards.

 In May 2024, KPMG partners approved the merger of its UK and Switzerland firms, which are working across audit, legal, tax, and advisory, and generating $4.4 billion annually.

 In November 2024, KPMG announced that it would spend $100 million over the next four years to boost its enterprise artificial intelligence services via a partnership with Alphabet's Google Cloud.
 This is an attempt to leverage Google products in the workplace, develop AI agents and overall make the workforce familiar with the technology.

 In February 2025, KPMG US removed from its website the diversity reports it had been publishing since 2020 as part of a broader effort to abandon the firm's DEI targets.

+In April 2026, KPMG announced it was cutting roughly 10% of its U.S. audit partners (around 100 partners) following a multi-year voluntary early retirement push that had fallen short of targets, despite the fact that its U.S. audit business was growing.
+The firm stated the layoffs were intended to align the size of its partner ranks with the scale of its audit business rather than to address individual performance.
+At the time, KPMG's U.S. audit practice included about 1,400 partners and managing directors, with managing directors excluded from the cuts.